ONSdigital/application-profile/README.md

 ### Using JSON-LD to describe statistical data

 We use JSON-LD to encode the metadata about statistical publications; metadata includes data which helps discovery, and provides guarantees on strucutre.
 JSON-LD is a standard for encoding linked data in JSON.
-JSON-LD is a subset of JSON, so any valid JSON is also valid JSON-LD.
+JSON-LD is a subset of JSON, so any valid JSON-LD is also valid JSON.
 This makes using our JSON-LD representation of statistical data easy to use in any JSON application but better in ours.

 #### Standards divergence from CSV-W